CybercentreCanada/assemblyline-helm-chart/assemblyline/readme.md

 to assist cyber-defence teams to automate the analysis of files and to better use the time of security analysts.

-**This helm chart is in development**

-Assemblyline version 4 is currently in beta status, this chart is mostly lacking documentation.

 Note
 ----